Should you start a wedding venue on your farm?

 If you’d like to turn your farm into a wedding venue or have expert eyes on your potential wedding offer and whether it has legs, then take a look at my Prepare to Shine consulting service.

-Created just for landowners and rural entrepreneurs committed to successful diversification and investigating or making early steps into the wedding industry.
+Created just for landowners and rural entrepreneurs committed to successful diversification and investigating or making early steps into the wedding sector.